Mgphone/TurboRemoval/manAndVanBackend/mynotes.md

-i can see JSON.stringify for object if there is some errors can check with if statement i am stuck for long time in the invalid postcode..!becareful
+i can see JSON.stringify for object if there is some errors can check with if statement i am stuck for long time in the invalid postcode..!becareful for sixt commit.. add the time for json.. one function two outputs using object when i use the best way is make a variable result and with using . dot add timeConverter.. module.export=timeConverter use a lot of template literal